-Improving the living conditions of disadvantaged youth in northern Cameroon
+Improving the social and economic resilience among disadvantaged youth in Cameroon

-Title: Socio-economic resilience of vulnerable youth in northern Cameroon
+Title: Support of the socio-economic resilience of vulnerable youth in Northern Cameroon (PARSE II)

-Commissioned by: European Commission, German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: Federal German Ministry for Economic Development and Employment (BMZ)